Lowell Grays: The ballparks

 (2012) Stoklosa Alumni Field, Lowell, Massachusetts.
-The site was formerly home to Spalding Park, which hosted the Lowell Tigers and Lowell Grays in the minor league seasons from 1901 to 1919.
+The site was formerly the site of Spalding Park, which hosted the Lowell Tigers and Lowell Grays from 1901 to 1919.

-Beginning in 1902, The Lowell Tigers hosted minor league home games at the newly built Spalding Park and Lowell teams played at the park through 1929 and again in 1947.
+Beginning in 1902, The Lowell Tigers hosted minor league home games at the newly built Spalding Park.
+Lowell teams played at the park through 1929 and again in 1947.
 In 1901, Lowell Tigers team owner Fred Lake purchased the property, located at the Atherton Grounds in the village of Tewksbury (which was annexed into Lowell in 1905).
 The ballpark was built and completed for the 1902 season and featured a covered grandstand.
 The ballpark was named Spalding Park after baseball pioneer A.G.
 Spalding, who had played games in Lowell for the Boston Red Stockings and Chicago White Stockings in the 1870s.
 Spalding sent Lake some free baseballs for the team upon learning of the ballpark being his namesake.
 The ballpark opened on May 1, 1902.
 When the Tigers moved back to Spalding Park in 1910 following their three seasons at Washington Park, the ballpark needed repairs from fire damage before fans could return.
 The ballpark was called Spalding Park through 1919.
 Today, the ballpark site is still in use, known as Stoklosa Alumni Field and serves as home to Lowell High School sports teams.

 In the 1933 and 1934 seasons Lowell played home games at Laurier Park.
 The ballpark was built for $50,000, and had dimensions of (Left, Center, Right): 297-310-275.
 The ballpark opened May 17, 1933.
 The site today is on the campus of University of Massachusetts Lowell along the Merrimack River and is called Edward A. LeLacheur Park.
 On June 8, 1934, the ballpark hosted its first night game with portable lights.